5 Different Photo Printing Paper Types

 Lustre photo paper is also known by Pearl photo printing paper.
 They are the ideal photo paper for printing wedding images.
 They are also good for portraits.
 Wedding photographers make use of this Lustre photo paper for creating wedding albums.

 As the name suggests the paper feels good to hold.
-It doesn’t have the roughness like the Matte paper and is also less prone to damages while handling.
+It doesn’t have the roughness of the Matte paper and is also less prone to damage while handling.
 The cost of printing would be more when compared to Matte or Glossy paper.

 5. Metallic Photo Paper

 After reading this article, I hope, you can make a decision on selecting the right type of paper for photo prints.
 Now you will be able to visualize how the image looks on different types of photo paper.
 It is always better to give test prints on small paper sizes to get a feel of the image on that type of paper.

 Consider reading this article to know the Correct Lightroom Export settings for print, to ensure that you get good-quality prints